An Assessment of the Overlooked Dangers of Template Engines: Template Engine analysis

-\item \textbf{Collecting the results.} In the final step, we collect the previous analysis's results.
-This part is essential to build a standard set of information that can be consulted and updated by researchers or programmers.
-In the future, template engines will be updated, and there is the possibility that they will introduce security measures that might change their ability to execute arbitrary code.
-Sometimes, they might even introduce bugs or updates that allow code execution.
-The attained results are organized in a report that contains the following information: \emph{(i)} \emph{Name and language} of the template engine; \emph{(ii)} \emph{delimiters} used by the engine; \emph{(iii)} type of \emph{working exploit}; \emph{(iiii)} the potential \emph{security features} employed by the template.
-The report also briefly describes the engine, examples of secure and vulnerable codes, and a more detailed analysis of the payload that allows RCE and the security features for each template engine. \end{enumerate}

 Upon analyzing our results, we can draw conclusions regarding the current state of template engines.
-Table~\ref{sec:analysisResults:tab:ResultsSummary} presents aggregated findings, revealing that a relatively low number of template engines incorporate any form of protection, given the total number of engines scrutinized.
-Of greater concern is the fact that, among the 34 engines assessed, 31 allow or have allowed RCE.
-Notably, this vulnerability is more pronounced in the most popular programming languages, such as Python, PHP, Javascript, and Java.
+Figure~\ref{fig:templateOverview} presents aggregated findings, indicating that given the total number of engines analyzed, a rather low number of template engines integrate any form of protection.
+Of significant concern is also the fact that, among the 34 engines assessed, 31 allow or have allowed RCE.
+Notably, this susceptibility is more pronounced in the most popular programming languages, such as Python, PHP, Javascript, and Java.

-A more detailed exploration of RCE types and security features is presented in Table~\ref{sec:analysisResults:tab:templates-analyzed}.
+A more detailed exploration of RCE types and security features is presented in Table~\ref{tab:templates-analyzed}.
 Here, we discern valuable insights into the kinds of RCE vulnerabilities and security mechanisms these engines possess.
 Introspective exploits are the most prevalent, affecting 16 template engines.
 Following closely are tags for code execution and direct code execution, impacting seven and six engines, respectively.

 Regarding security measures, they are rarely implemented, with only ten out of the 34 engines offering any form of protection.
 Among these, sandboxes are the most commonly employed security feature.
-It's worth noting that prior works, as demonstrated in references~\cite{sstikettle, zhaoremote}, have raised doubts about the reliability of sandboxing.
+It is worth noting that prior works, as demonstrated in references~\cite{sstikettle, zhaoremote}, have raised doubts about the reliability of sandboxing.
 Out of the ten engines with security features, five incorporate a sandbox, while four provide limited code execution capabilities.
 This limitation on executable code within a template can significantly mitigate the risk of RCE but may also affect some of the engine's functionalities.